gisetia/cbio-nav-agent/README.md

 ### Streaming modes

-- By default, the agent streams step-by-step (assistant thoughts + tool calls/results) when `stream: true` is requested.
+- By default, streaming behavior follows server env settings.
+- Set `"full_stream": true` in a request to force live streaming of assistant text and tool notices/args/responses and include tool logs in the output (overrides env).
-- To disable step streaming and only stream the final answer in OpenAI-style chunks, set `ENABLE_STEP_STREAMING=false` in the environment.
+- To disable step streaming globally and only stream the final answer in OpenAI-style chunks, set `ENABLE_STEP_STREAMING=false` in the environment.

 ### LibreChat